 - Fragile Speedster

-- Only Known by Their Nickname: His name, Yuen Biao, means "Little Tiger".
-Most people, even hardcore fans of 80s kung fu cinema, is totally unaware of his real name Hsia Ling-Jun.
+- Only Known by Their Nickname: His name, Biao, means "Little Tiger".
+Most people, even hardcore fans of 80s kung fu cinema, is totally unaware of his real name Hsia Ling-Jun. note

-- The Runt at the End: Third member of the Power Trio after Jackie Chan and Sammo Hung.
+- The Runt at the End: Third member of the Three Dragons trio after Jackie Chan and Sammo Hung.
 Bronze ain't bad though.

 Yuen Biao's notable films: